 As you can see, AMD’s line of Ryzen processors cover a wide range of core and thread counts, as well as being budget and enthusiast friendly.
 This isn’t without its compromises though.

-AMD Ryzen base clock speeds tend to hover around the low to mid 3 GHz range Even with Precision Boost they don’t reach 4.0 GHz until the Threadripper comes into play, with the exception of the Ryzen 5 1600X.
+AMD Ryzen base clock speeds tend to hover around the low to mid 3 GHz range.
+Even with Precision Boost they don’t reach 4.0 GHz until the 2nd gen & Threadripper come into play, with the exception of the Ryzen 5 1600X.

 Something else to note is that every Ryzen CPU is unlocked to allow for overclocking.
 This makes it a great choice for an overclocked system on a budget.

 Until the somewhat recent release of AMD’s Ryzen line, if you were looking for a serious gaming CPU, then you’d be choosing Intel.

 In recent years, Intel has dominated the gaming CPU market.
 Offering high clock speeds and good multi-threading, the Intel Core family was a no-brainer for gaming.

 We’ve seen the Ryzen lineup, now let’s see what Intel’s Core line brings to the table.